Strategic alliance

-A strategic alliance (also see strategic partnership) is an agreement between two or more parties to pursue a set of agreed upon objectives needed while remaining independent organizations.
+A strategic alliance is an agreement between two or more parties to pursue a set of agreed upon objectives needed while remaining independent organizations.

 The alliance is a cooperation or collaboration which aims for a synergy where each partner hopes that the benefits from the alliance will be greater than those from individual efforts.
 The alliance often involves technology transfer (access to knowledge and expertise), economic specialization, shared expenses and shared risk.

 A strategic alliance will usually fall short of a legal partnership entity, agency, or corporate affiliate relationship.
 Typically, two companies form a strategic alliance when each possesses one or more business assets or have expertise that will help the other by enhancing their businesses.

 Strategic alliances can develop in outsourcing relationships where the parties desire to achieve long-term win-win benefits and innovation based on mutually desired outcomes.
 This form of cooperation lies between mergers and acquisitions and organic growth.
 Strategic alliances occur when two or more organizations join together to pursue mutual benefits.

 Partners may provide the strategic alliance with resources such as products, distribution channels, manufacturing capability, project funding, capital equipment, knowledge, expertise, or intellectual property.